caraortizmah/BindingInteraction/README.md

 ### Preliminary issues

-Install Dowser: oficial page is no longer working properly ([Hermans Dowser](http://danger.med.unc.edu/hermans/dowser/dowser.htm) - ) but you can donwload through github (https://github.com/caraortizmah/dowser).
+Install Dowser: oficial page is no longer working properly ([Hermans Dowser](http://danger.med.unc.edu/hermans/dowser/dowser.htm) - ) but you can donwload it through github (https://github.com/caraortizmah/dowser).

 ### Installation

+The `MHCBI` pipeline is mostly written in Shell script and includes Python and Tcl languages for managing programme operations in graphical interface software, such as Dowser in VMD and Dunbrack’s library in Chimera.
-For installing the `BindingInteraction` pipeline, follow the next steps:
+For installing the `MHCBI` pipeline, follow the next steps:

+Option 1:

+1st step: Set paths and configure all scripts in a work directory

+    $ ./setup.sh

+2nd step: Execute the "organizers" script for the three stages of the pipeline

+    $ ./org_all.sh
+    $ ./org_mut.sh
+    $ ./org_calc.sh

+Option 2:

 1st step: Install python requirements if necessary (it could take several minutes)